Buying Property Abroad

 Spot Contract

-A Spot Contract from St. George Foreign Exchange allows you to exchange currency at the current market rate for immediate settlement, ensuring quick.
+A Spot Contract from St. George Foreign Exchange gives you access to the current market rate with immediate settlement — delivering speed, certainty, and seamless execution.

 Forward Contract